DusanTodorovic5/MedMarketServer/README.md

 ## Native TCP

 Native TCP uses wrapper around posix tcp sockets.
-If you wish to run it, you should just write small wrapper around given functions.
+If you wish to run it, you should just write small wrapper around given methods.

 ## WebSocket